-Ehsan H. Feroz is a Professor of Accounting at the Milgard School of Business of the University of Washington Tacoma.
+Ehsan H. Feroz is Professor of Accounting at the Milgard School of Business of the University of Washington, Tacoma (2005 to the present).
 He previously taught accounting at the University of Minnesota, Minneapolis and Duluth; Baruch College of the City University of New York; and the State University of New York at Buffalo.
-His teaching interests are mainly in the areas of financial accounting, forensic auditing, financial statement analysis, management control systems, and international accounting.
-In addition to serving thousands of students in classrooms, Dr. Feroz has formally supervised seven doctoral students as a member of their dissertation or comprehensive examination committees, 25 master's students as supervisors of their MBA/MS theses or field projects, and eight Undergraduate Research Opportunities projects.
-His supervisees have been placed with international public accounting firms, corporations, and major research universities.
+His teaching interests are mainly in the areas of financial accounting, forensic accounting, international accounting, financial statement analysis, and management control systems.
+In addition to serving several thousands of students in classrooms, Dr. Feroz has formally supervised seven doctoral students as a member of their dissertation or comprehensive examination committees, 28 master's students as supervisors of their MBA/MS/MAcc theses or field projects, and 12 Undergraduate Research projects including a Global Honors Thesis.
+His supervisees have been placed with national and international auditing firms, corporations, and major research universities.

-Dr. Feroz currently serves as a Co-Editor of the International Journal of Accounting published from the University of Illinios at Urbana-Champaign, IL.
-He served on the U.S. Comptroller General's Advisory Council on Governmental Auditing Standards for three consecutive terms (2002-2009).
+Feroz currently serves as a Co-Editor of the International Journal of Accounting published from the University of Illinios at Urbana-Champaign, IL (2008 -present).
+He served on the U.S. Comptroller General's Advisory Council on Government Auditing Standards for three consecutive terms (2002-2009).

 - SEC Enforcement Actions (AAERs)

 Dr. Feroz's papers are available for download at http://ssrn.com/author=16772